ashleymavericks/tradingview-discord-middleware/README.md

 Generally, while using a free tier of services like [repl.it](http://repl.it) and [heroku](https://heroku.com) they tend to sleep the service in case of inactivity, to overcome that we will be using two things:

 - First, the [keep_alive.py](./keep_alive.py) module, using multi-threading we initiate another flask app
-- Second, a website monitoring or pinger services like [Freshping](https://freshping.io) and [UptimeRobot](https://uptimerobot.com) which will keep our service awake by sending constant GET or HEAD request to the root route.
+- Second, a website monitoring or pinger services like [Freshping](https://freshping.io) which will keep our service awake by sending constant GET request to the root route.
 ### Problem it solving
 Default    |  Required
 :-------------------------:|:-------------------------: